Intro – Office 365 Distribution Group vs. Security Group

 - Discover, share and collaborate on a team site that’s as good as a SharePoint team site (Please note: The team site in the Office 365 Group is not part of SharePoint sites and the quotas that are available for them).

-- Group members can stay updated with third-party apps like Twitter and Facebook by enabling the feeds from such sites through the Office 365 group.
+- A group member (members) can stay updated with third-party apps, like Twitter and Facebook, by enabling the feeds from such sites through the Office 365 group.

 - Post photos or ideas or any important information in the One Note app.